 This is a quick and easy variation on the timeless "I Spy" game you probably remember from countless car trips with your own parents.
 The game is played the same way ("I spy with my little eye something ...), except the clue you give about the object you see is always the letter it starts with.
 For example (if the object is a stop sign): "I spy with my little eye something that starts with 'S'!"

 The above activities are just two ways to incorporate fun and freedom into learning the alphabet.
 Spend some time brainstorming other ways you and your child can play with letters and words.
 Our reading games create an environment where kids can move words and letters around to develop reading and writing skills.
-Your little one is about to embark on an amazing adventure that culminates in the gifts of reading and writing.
+More help can be found on our reading resources page.